slsdetectorgroup/slsDetectorPackage/docs/src/softwarearchitecture.rst

 * Firmware upgrade: The VHDL code running on the FPGA.
 * slsDetectorPackage upgrade: The client code running on the host PC to control the module(s) and receiver(s) if any.

-Please use the `update command <commandline.html#term-update>`_ when updating both the server and firmware simulataneously and `programfpga command <commandline.html#term-programfpga-fname.pof-fname.rbf-full-path-opitonal-force-delete-normal-file>`_ when only updating the firmware.
+Please use the `update command <commandline.html#term-update>`_ when updating both the server and firmware simultaneously and `programfpga command <commandline.html#term-programfpga-fname.pof-fname.rbf-full-path-opitonal-force-delete-normal-file>`_ when only updating the firmware.
 See :ref:`firmware upgrade <firmware upgrade>` for details.

 When only updating the detector server, use the `updatedetectorserver command <commandline.html#term-updatedetectorserver-server_name-with-full-path>`_ command.
 See :ref:`detector server upgrade <Detector Server Upgrade>` for details.